-Emergency removal of a child from a residential facility that does not require the notice above will only be considered if one of the following has occurred:
+Emergency removal of a child from a residential facility will only be allowed under one of the following circumstances:

-- Child is admitted to an acute care facility - Child is detained for a criminal offense - Child is AWOL for more than 24 hours. - Child has sexually assaulted another child within the facility or has attempted to sexually assault another child within the facility. - Physical harm to the staff or other children in the facility, which cannot be rectified by a safety plan or continues to escalate.
-Facilities are to first utilize other services available (i.e., law enforcement intervention, screening into acute services).
-These situations will be staffed on a case by case basis.
+- Child is admitted to an acute care facility. - Child is arrested for a criminal offense that could pose immediate danger to the staff and/or other youth in the facility. - Child is absent from placement for more than 24 hours. - Child has sexually assaulted a child within the facility or has attempted to sexually assault child within the facility. - Physical harm to the staff or other children in the facility, which cannot be rectified by a temporary safety plan to address immediate threats of danger.
+Facilities are to first utilize other services available (e.g., Family Crisis Response Helpline, screening into acute services).
+These situations will be staffed on a case-by-case basis by the CWCMP and facility Case Coordinator.